ucb-supernode/website/about.md

 Storage
 ---------
 If you are interested in getting a locker or a box, please email the list.
 Space is limited.
 Assignments are on a semesterly basis.
+The full policy is [here]({{ site.baseurl }}/storage/).

 Cory Student Workshop